muazsa/TinyTapeoutTest/docs/info.md

 - Horizontal scroll uses bits [8:3] for slower movement
 - Vertical bounce uses bits [6:4] for medium speed oscillation
 - Rainbow colors use bits [7:0] for smooth color cycling

-## How to test

-Explain how to use your project

 ## External hardware